You are here: What's On > St Piran's Day Celebrations

 Singing and dancing supported by Oll an Gwella and the Newquay U3A dancers together with a children's storyteller.

-1st and 2nd March 2025 - St Piran's Trail around Newquay
+27th - St Piran's Trail around Newquay

 This trail is the perfect free activity for families this St. Piran's Day.
 Learn about Cornish culture and heritage while exploring Newquay.